 August Neander (1789 - 1850; Calvinist pastor)

-Christian Platonism is also very much in evidence within Christian Unitarianism, a movement with close connections to New England Transcendentalism (e.g., William Ellery Channing, Edward Tyrrel Channing, James Walker, James Freeman Clarke, Abiel A. Livermore, Octavius B. Frothingham).
+Christian Platonism is also very much in evidence within Christian Unitarianism, a movement with close connections to New England Transcendentalism (e.g., William Ellery Channing, Edward Tyrrel Channing, James Walker, James Freeman Clarke, Andrew Preston Peabody, Abiel A. Livermore, Octavius B. Frothingham).
 See Howe (1988/1997).

 Going back even earlier in American history, a plausible argument could be made that Jonathan Edwards was a Christian Platonist.